MieszkoMakuch/pi-security-camera/README_TODO.md

 ### Object detection

-You can also what will trigger a security alert.
+You can also specify what will trigger a security alert.
 Here are some examples:

 #### Motion detection
 ![MotionDetection](https://raw.githubusercontent.com/MieszkoMakuch/pi-security-camera/master/readme_files/MotionDetection.png)